halevans/Tic-Tac-Toe/README.md

 - A game object
 - New game funciton
-- Function Init() to initialise game:
+- Function `Init()` to initialise game:
     - Create constants for the queryselectors
-- html grid layout and id numbers as follows:
+- HTML grid layout and id numbers as follows:
     - 1 | 2 | 3
     \--------
     4 | 5 | 6